 Skin testing helps to identify the allergens that are causing your symptoms.
-The test generally involves applying an extract of an allergen to your skin with the multiprick applications (no needles are used), then evaluating the skin’s reaction.
+The test generally involves pricking your skin with an extract of an allergen, then evaluating the skin’s reaction.

 Preparing For An Allergy Skin Test